 Hokkaido Road Trip: Tokyo to Hokkaido via overnight ferry

-I recently got back from my 2 week road trip to Hokkaido, where I climbed four of Japan's Hundred Famous Mountains.
-Although Hokkaido is only a 90 minute flight from Tokyo, I really wanted to drive around in my own car, so I decided to travel via the overnight Sunflower ferry.
+I recently got back from my 2 week road trip to Hokkaido, where I climbed four of Japan’s Hundred Famous Mountains.
+Although Hokkaido is only a 90 minute flight from Tokyo, I really wanted to drive around in my own car, so I decided to travel via the overnight Sunflower ferry, which takes 20 hours from Ibaraki to Tomakomai.

-⛰️ I have separate posts for each of the mountains I visited: Mt Rausu, Mt Shari, Mt Meakan and Mt Asahi.
+⛰️ I also have separate posts for each of the mountains I visited on my trip: Mt Rausu, Mt Shari, Mt Meakan and Mt Asahi.

 Check-in and boarding procedures